M'Naghten rules: Historical development

 whether the accused is totally deprived of his understanding and memory and knew what he was doing "no more than a wild beast or a brute, or an infant".

 The next major advance occurred in Hadfield's Trial 1800 27 How St. Tr.
-765 in which the court decided that a crime committed under some delusion would be excused only if it would have been excusable had the delusion been true.
+765, in which the court decided that a crime committed under some delusion would be excused, only if it would have been excusable had the delusion been true.
 This would deal with the situation, for example, when the accused imagines he is cutting through a loaf of bread, whereas in fact he is cutting through a person's neck.

 Each jurisdiction may have its own standards of the insanity defence.
 More than one standard can be applied to any case based on multiple jurisdictions.

-The M'Naghten Rules
+M'Naghten rules

-The House of Lords delivered the following exposition of the Rules:
+The House of Lords delivered the following exposition of the rules:

 the jurors ought to be told in all cases that every man is to be presumed to be sane, and to possess a sufficient degree of reason to be responsible for his crimes, until the contrary be proved to their satisfaction; and that to establish a defence on the ground of insanity, it must be clearly proved that, at the time of the committing of the act, the party accused was labouring under such a defect of reason, from disease of the mind, as not to know the nature and quality of the act he was doing; or, if he did know it, that he did not know he was doing what was wrong.

-The central issue of this definition may be stated as "did the defendant know what he was doing, or, if so, that it was wrong?", and the issues raised have been analysed in subsequent appellate decisions:
+The central issue of this definition may be stated as, "Did the defendant know what he was doing, or, if so, that it was wrong?", and the issues raised have been analysed in subsequent appellate decisions.